Sri-Sai-Subhash-Kasireddy/Sri-Sai-Subhash-Kasireddy/README.md

 ![](https://github.com/Sri-Sai-Subhash-Kasireddy/Images/blob/main/samuel-scrimshaw-rJc1RioyERQ-unsplash.jpg)

 ## Projects:
 ✨ In this section, a different set of projects are highlighted.
 Feel free to click on the links for the projects.
 I have briefly described about the projects below.
+In the projects below, I've used various machine learning techniques such as convolution neural networks, k-nearest neighbors and other techniques that gave me a good understanding

 <!---